Hélène (Roch Voisine song): Chart performance

-In France, the French version of "Hélène" started at number 27 on the chart edition of 11 November 1989, topped the chart for non consecutive nine weeks, in alternance with François Feldman's hit "Les Valses de Vienne", and remained in the top 50 for 27 weeks, 20 of them in the top ten. and was certified Platinum disc by the French certifier, the Syndicat National de l'Édition Phonographique, for 800,000 units.
-Voisine thus became the first Canadian to reach number one on the French SNEP Singles Chart, followed by Bryan Adams, Céline Dion and Garou a few years later.

-The French version also peaked at number three in Norway.
-The English version performed moderately well on RPM magazine's all-Anglophone singles charts, peaking at number 57 on the top 100 and number nine on the Adult Contemporary chart in very early 1990.
+In France, the French version of "Hélène" started at number 27 on the chart edition of 11 November 1989, topped the chart for non consecutive nine weeks, in alternance with François Feldman's hit "Les Valses de Vienne", and remained in the top 50 for 27 weeks, 20 of them spent in the top ten.
+It was certified Platinum disc by the Syndicat National de l'Édition Phonographique for 800,000 units.
+Voisine thus became the first Canadian to reach number one on the French Singles Chart, followed by Bryan Adams, Céline Dion and Garou a few years later.
+The French version also peaked at number three in Norway, while the English version performed moderately well on RPM magazine's all-Anglophone singles charts, peaking at number 57 on the top 100 and number nine on the Adult Contemporary chart in very early 1990.
 It also achieved a moderate success in the Netherlands, peaking at number 53 two years after its original release.